 A virtual piano keyboard is very convenient, particularly when you don’t have access to an actual music keyboard.
 It’s also great for piano and other music students.
 I have listed a few online piano keyboard software recommendations below.
 You can check them out and choose the one that works for you.

 My top recommendation is the virtual piano at bgfl.org.
+(UPDATE: This is no longer available.
+Go the the other options below.)
 This is a pretty useful online keyboard.
 It gives you several voice options: piano, organ. saxophone, flute, pan pipes, strings, guitar, steel drums and double bass.
 Just click on the various notes to hear the sound.
 You can also play the keyboard via your computer keyboard itself.
 The various notes have been assigned to certain keys on your computer keyboard.
 The keyboard consists of 18 notes (one and a half octaves).

 I particularly like the chord mode feature.
 You simply click on “CHORD MODE” and click on various notes to form a chord, then click on “PLAY CHORD” and the chord plays.